dimonrus/gojob/README.md

 ## Extended scheduler

 The library provides the ability to create periodic jobs using the advanced schedule format used in Unix-like systems.
-You can create groups of buildings that will be repeated with a certain periodicity according to the format described below
+You can create groups of buildings that will be repeated with a certain periodicity according to the format described below<br><br>
 ![GitHub](https://img.shields.io/github/license/dimonrus/gojob)

 ### Example of usage